-The Statement of Expenditures Compared to Budget (Exhibit C-1) as presented reflected five (5) internal budget line items as overexpended.
-The Exhibit reflects the District's total internal budget line items with related expenditures.
-The internal line items are combined to reflect the District's approved budget which roll forward to the legal line items.
-The condition may have to do with the fact that the prior year accounts payable (2017) were not adjusted out of the 2018 budget expenditure detail and it may have been difficult at the time to prepare an adequate report and budget transfer.
+The Statement of Expenditures Compared to Budget (Exhibit C-1) as presented reflected six (6) internal budget line items as overexpended.
+The Exhibit reflects the District's total internal budget line items with related operating expenditures.
+The internal line items are combined to reflect the District's approved budget which roll forward to the legal line items which was not overexpended.